louismullie/web-ct-segmentation/README.md

 ## User agreement

-CoreSlicer is freely available for academic research.
+CoreSlicer is for research and educational use only.
 It may not be used for commercial or clinical applications.
+By using CoreSlicer, you agree to our terms of use and privacy policy, which can be found [here](https://github.com/louismullie/coreslicer/blob/master/TERMS.md).

 ## License

 This software is released under the MIT License.
+Contributions from the community are welcome.